ccroal/cinema_trip_planner/README.md

-An app that allows a user to search for real time cinema times and details transport links to the selected cinema.
+An app that allows a user to search for real time cinema information and details transport links to the selected cinema.

 Built using React with Cinelist API and TransportAPI.